 As Jason Schreier wrote in The New York Times, workplace cultures that encourage non-stop work have damaging effects on their employees.
 He outlined a phenomenon called “crunching”, where video game developers work as many as 20 hours a day for days or weeks on end.

 “The designer Clint Hocking described suffering memory loss as a result of the stress and anxiety of crunching on a game.
 Brett Douville, a veteran game programmer, said he once worked so long and for so hard that he found himself temporarily unable to step out of his car.”

-If your employees are overloaded and continually sacrificing their leisure time to get stuff out the door, it might be time to reconsider their workload — such as hiring more employees, or changing expectations.
+If your employees are overloaded and continually sacrificing their leisure time to get stuff out the door, it might be time to reconsider their workload, hire more employees, or change expectations.

-And by encouraging them to take breaks throughout the day, employees will come back to the office less stressed and more productive.
+By encouraging employees to take breaks throughout the day, employees will come back to the office less stressed and more productive.

 If you really want to give your employees a break, take them somewhere fun to get their minds off workplace stress and bond with each other.
 The possibilities are endless: you could go to a vineyard, grab a drink together at the local pub, check out a baseball game, or have a picnic in the park.